Our key priorities:

 - access our extra-curricular provision

-Pupils completing their GCSEs in 2019 achieved a progress 8 score of +0.05.
+Pupils completing their GCSEs in 2019 (the last set of external data due to Covid) achieved a progress 8 score of +0.05.
 This shows that they made similar progress to all pupils nationally.

 A timetable of revision and coursework booster sessions are in place for Key Stage 4 pupils to ensure support in preparation for exams is structured and fully supportive.